stevebuer/cs330-projects/homework2/README.md

 ### DNS Configuration

-I no longer run my own DNS server.
-I will need to add an entry through my domain registrar I think.

-hostname: dx.jxqz.org
+A CNAME record for dx.jxqz.org was added to my DNS configuration in my [domain registrar](www.porkbun.) portal.

 ### Configure Apache virtual server

-I have an existing Linux virtual machine that runs my website and email.
+I have an existing Linux virtual machine that runs my website.
+I [asked Copilot](chat-transcripts/apache2-chat.md) to create an [Apache2](https://httpd.apache.org/docs/2.4) config file [dx.jxqz.org.conf](config/dx.jxqz.org.conf) to create another virtual server for this project.
+I followed the instructions listed in the [chat transcript](chat-transcripts/apache2-chat.md) to manually install the file and restart the server.
+Tested.
+The site dx.jxqz.org loads successfully with an empty directory listing.

+### Postgresql production install and config

+Used *sudo apt install postgresql* to install postgres on the production server.

+I [asked Copilot](chat-transcripts/db-roles.md) to help me move the postgres version of my scripts to the curreny directory and create roles for the various programs that will connect to the RDBMS server.